intendednull/yewdux/docs/src/persistence.md

 }
 ```

-You can also implement it yourself.
+This can also be done manually.

 ```rust
 use yewdux::{prelude::*, storage};